-- Enter your personal bank account and investment account information.
-Don’t worry: Personal Capital uses bank-level military-grade encryption to ensure your account information is guarded with the utmost of protection at all times.
-As an added security measure, no one – not even you – is allowed to move money from one account to another from the Personal Capital website.
+And they have an added security measure as well.
+No one – not even you – is allowed to move money from one account to another from the Personal Capital website.
 The site is for viewing and tracking balances only.

 - Investment gains and losses